LE MERCREDI 9 SEPTEMBRE 2020

 So, would it appear that these two different/conflicting realities are both true?

-Existence is just moving between states of mind and navigating between fragmented and opposing realities isn’t it?
-On one end we see a future filled with infinite colour, prismic joy, trees, estuaries, and healthy, thriving societies.
-The other reality, more painful – but just as true – holds a vision of red, fire skies – small minds, brutality and anguish.
+I know I’m not alone in this tangled exercise.
+Managing personal, political and cultural tensions while finding the right plugins and platforms is moving in collective ebb and flow.
+It’s just that doing so online comes with its own baggage: the sleepless nights, the self-monitoring, the desperation of messaging.
+Feeling the weight of living along with the weightlessness of existing in a metaphysical realm is like swimming upstream between states of mind.
+It’s a search for truth in the often murky waters of fragmented and opposing realities.
+On the one hand, we see infinite colour, prismic joy, trees, estuaries, and healthy thriving societies.
+On the other hand, the other reality, more painful – but just as true – holds a vision of red, fire skies – small minds, brutality and anguish.
 It hurts to look at suffering, competition and narcissism.

 In a moment of global awakening to issues of police violence and systemic racism, that means facing the facts about what some communities have been facing since the inception of this young country.